 - Supporting other participant’s workshops/sessions by spreading the word via social media and attending their events (Optional, but strongly encouraged, April – June 2020)

 - We have estimated that the 6-week program and the workshop are about a 30-hour time commitment, and will offer a stipend of $1500 to each participant that fulfills these commitments (in addition to the value/pricelessness of the healing retreat).
+Please note, participants may choose to accept the stipend in full, in part, or decline the stipend.
+(If an invited participant declines the funds or desires only partial funding, the funds will be used towards allowing additional applicants into the group, up to 15 participants).

 How can you be part of the effort?